 Management of human resources

 The IGT, as a small office, seeks to promote a collegiate environment for staff to develop through their work and participation in a broad range of agency activities and corporate obligations.
 The nature of the work provides for a clear sense of achievement and satisfaction in performing an important community function.
-However, given the office's small size and specific skill requirements, staff are recruited on the basis of merit and current competence with the expectation that career progression will generally occur within the wider public service/professional environment.
+However, given the office's small size and specific skill requirements, staff are recruited on the basis of merit and current competence with the expectation that career progression at more senior levels may be available in the wider public service/professional environment.
 Staff are encouraged and supported to provide their best performance while in the service of the IGT.

 The IGT may provide alternative remuneration arrangements in specific circumstances.

 At 30 June 2018, one permanent SES employee was engaged under an employment agreement and one was engaged under a determination.
 The table below sets out the salary range paid to such staff, by classification.

 The IGT's remuneration package is determined by the Remuneration Tribunal.

 The Deputy IGT consults with employees on matters in the workplace.

 The form and content of the IGT office's workplace and individual arrangements reflect government policy at the time of implementation.